algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 # Gaussian Elimination

-So, how exactly do we go about solving a system of linear equations?
-Well, one way is _Gaussian Elimination_, which you may have encountered before in a math class or two.
-The basic idea is that we take a system of equations,
+Let's say we have a a system of equations,

 $$
 \begin{align}